Platane/js13k-2017/postmortem/src/asset/content/original-idea-and-gameplay.md

 Obviously, when someone say maze all I heard is procedural generation.

 The earlier version did generate the maze.
-But It was frustrating to play because of the lack of open space, the asymetrical room and the long corridor.
+But It was frustrating to play because of the lack of open space, the asymmetrical room and the long corridor.
 Toping with the painting spawning at difficult to access locations and it was a nightmare.

-It might have been possible to have a nice generated map, but I realised I will take a huge amount of time.
+It might have been possible to have a nice generated map, but I realized I will take a huge amount of time.
 Of which I was already running low.

 Instead, I decided to draw the map by hand in ascii art.
-I carefully place the most recognizable paintings first, in relatively closed area to guide the player at the begining.
+I carefully place the most recognizable paintings first, in relatively closed area to guide the player at the beginning.

 ![ascii world](ascii-world.jpg)

 _The museum map, represented in ascii_

-Well not carefully enougth I guess.
-I think a lot of peoples miss the point from the begining.
-Unfortunatelly, I did not have time for play testing session and submit a kind of confusing version of my game.
+Well not carefully enough I guess.
+I think a lot of peoples miss the point from the beginning.
+Unfortunately, I did not have time for play testing session and submit a kind of confusing version of my game.

 > I reworked some area a little since.